Remote Browser Isolation (RBI) is the piece of the SASE framework that is focused on securing the end user’s web browsing experience.

-Advanced threat and exploit detection for residential and business.
-Malicious detection capabilities empower MSSPs, ISPs, TELCOs, network security providers, and VARs to provide world-class protection.
+Advanced threat and exploit detection is critical to cybersecurity and network defense. zvelo’s Malicious Detection capabilities empower MSSPs, ISPs, TELCOs, network security providers, and VARs to provide world-class protection.
 Gain advanced insight with the most accurate URL database for malicious exploit detection to better understand the cyber threat landscape.
 Categories include Command and Control, Malware, Spyware, Spam URLs, Cryptocurrency Mining, Phishing and Fraud, and more.

 As we explore the critical role of data in powering the SASE solutions suite, this post focuses on the Firewall-as-a-Service for Next-Gen Firewall functionality in the cloud.

 DNS Filtering and SWGs can offer core security functionality but the SASE framework requires CASBs to extend threat protection to cloud apps.

 Secure Web Gateways complement DNS Filtering to deliver the minimum level of threat protection capabilities required in a SASE framework.

 DNS Filtering has become the ‘table-stakes’ starting point for powering the DNS-Layer Security piece of the SASE cybersecurity framework.

 This post illustrates how you can leverage the threat intel from honeypots to identify malicious payloads like CoinMiners to block cryptojacking attempts.

 Ingesting threat feeds to build in-house cyber threat intel solutions will prove to be a costly mistake for most.
 Do you have what it takes?

 zvelo’s attacking IP detections can be used to fend off Brute Force attacks launched against commonly attacked ports like SSH and FTP.

 Understand the danger of misconfigured and publicly exposed assets by using honeypots to bait adversaries and expose your attack surface.